GrzegorzKraszewski/Grzegorz_Kraszewski_Sap_Abap/README.md

 Hi there! <br>
 This repository show's my Abap projects <br><br>
 Note<br>
-Main content of programs  is embedded in INCLUDES files with my ending designation:<br>
+Content of programs  is embedded in INCLUDES files mainly with my ending designation:<br>
 _TOP01 -> here will be mainly all data declaration <br>
 _D01 -> here is class declaration <br>
 _I01 -> here is class implementation <br>